The TBG DIY PC Build Guides

 Introduction to the TBG PC Build Guides

-The news has been much of the same this year – some good good gear, mostly hard to find in stock, and a few gems that are both great and available.
-The most recent releases have been from AMD (a “budget”, but actually mid-range priced Radeon RX 9060 XT), plus a new world’s best SSD, the SanDisk WD_Black SN8100.
-We’ve also seen a number of recent new cases that are bucking the RGB trend and going classy with wood trim, and that could truly be the next big thing (potentially serving as a counterpoint to the “fishbowl” cases that also became popular, but more to accentuate RGB than to avoid it.
+The good news recently is that many sought after components are finally easy to find in stock, so enthusiasts can get to building the perfect system for their needs, whether modest or seriously high-end.
+Great video cards are available from $300 to $3000 (talk about a big price range!), and as is typical each month, we have a new world’s best SSD, the Crucial T710.
+We’ve also seen a number of recent new cases that are bucking the RGB trend and going classy with wood trim, and that could truly be the next big thing, potentially serving as a counterpoint to the “fishbowl” cases that also became popular, but more to accentuate RGB than to avoid it.

 As always, we’ll talk about the CPUs and GPUs that make sense right now.
-On the CPU side, Intel is great up to about $150, and after that, just ignore everything they have or will have for a few years, because it’s all trash.
-Pretty simple, right?!?
-AMD owns the entire CPU market from $200 on up, whether it’s for productivity or gaming, and with gaming, it’s not even close – the Ryzen 7 9800X3D is impossibly fast, and finally, almost shockingly, is both in stock most days and sometimes even under MSRP.
+On the CPU side, Intel is great up to about $150, and after that, just ignore everything they have or will have for a few years, because none of it’s worth buying.
+Intel has been getting desperate with huge discounts on its latest Core Ultra range, but with the motherboard socket retired as soon as the CPUs were released, the platform is a dead-end investment.
+So, in short, AMD owns the entire CPU market from $200 on up, whether it’s for productivity or gaming, and with gaming, it’s not even close – the Ryzen 7 9800X3D is impossibly fast, and finally easy to buy most days at MSRP.
 Hallelujah!

 So there you have it – the latest, the greatest, some of it pretty marked up, but most of it actually available.
 That, dear readers, is actually what counts as very good news these days!